From the Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrássy Avenue World Heritage inscription:

 This site has the remains of monuments such as the Roman city of Aquincum and the Gothic castle of Buda, which have had a considerable influence on the architecture of various periods.
 It is one of the world’s outstanding urban landscapes and illustrates the great periods in the history of the Hungarian capital.

-I spent several days in Budpest but I’d go back in a heartbeat.
+I spent several days in Budapest but I’d go back in a heartbeat.
 I feel like I barely scratched the surface of the city.
 Central Europe was a part of the world that I never learned much about in history class.
 Hungary was in WWI and the Soviet Block and that’s about it.
-This is a very rich city in terms of culture, history and architecture.
+This is a very rich city in terms of culture, history, and architecture.
 The goulash isn’t bad either.

 Budapest, including the Banks of the Danube, the Buda Castle Quarter and Andrassy Avenue is a world heritage site in Hungary.
 This property covers more than 473 hectares in land area and was inscribed into the UNESCO list in 1987.
 The site is culturally significant because it contains the remains of important monuments in the city such as the Gothic castle of Buda and the Roman City of Aquincum.
 These structures are just two of the architectural features within the city that significantly impacted the architecture of Budapest in the succeeding decades and periods.
 In addition, Budapest features one of the world’s most outstanding urban landscapes that showcase the history of the Hungarian capital.